★★★★★

 PubMed / Obesity Research & Clinical Practice

-Meta-analysis of randomized trials for tesamorelin in a specific FDA-recognized clinical context, useful for separating approved indications from wellness claims.
+Meta-analysis of randomized trials in a specific FDA-recognized clinical context, useful for separating approved indications from wellness claims.

 View source →